sudip-mondal-2002/TRINIT-Sudip-Mondal-Dev02/README.md

 # TRINIT-Sudip-Mondal-Dev02

 ## Portal to monitor the data
 The portal that I built to monitor the websites can be found [here](https://sudip-mondal-2002-ideal-zebra-7x9r4gj6xrqcrx9q-3000.preview.app.github.dev).
+[Not deployed anymore]

 ## Installing the extension